LAX Theme Building

 James Langenheim

-James Langenheim was an architect at the Los Angeles firm of Pereira & Luckman when he created the initial design of the LAX Theme Building in 1959.
-Langenheim subsequently established his own firm, James Langenheim & Associates, and among many projects, went on to design “The Manor”, a 56,500 square-foot French château-style home for television producer Aaron Spelling.
-The Manor was completed in Los Angeles in 1988.
+James Langenheim was an architect at the Los Angeles firm of Pereira & Luckman when he created a design concept for the LAX Theme Building.
+Langenheim’s colleague Gin D. Wong had led the firm’s redesign of the Los Angeles International Airport in the early 1950s imagining a structure of spokes and satellites.
+This work may have provided inspiration to Langenheim for the spider-like LAX Theme Building which was constructed in 1960-61.
+Langenheim subsequently established his own firm, James Langenheim & Associates, and completed many projects including “The Manor”, a 56,500 square-foot French château-style home for television producer Aaron Spelling.
 Langenheim died in 2010.

 LAX Theme Building